Review and road test of the Kia Niro PHEV

 Let's get to the WLTP-rated efficiency figures.
-This Plug-in Hybrid variant puts out just 31g/km of CO2 (NEDC) and is supposed to be able to return a combined cycle reading of around 201.8mpg (WLTP) - good luck with that.
-Those figures assume that owners will be making full use of the 30-mile driving range potential provided by this variant's 8.9 kWh battery.
+This Plug-in Hybrid Niro model puts out just 31g/km of CO2 and is supposed to be able to return a combined cycle reading of around 201.8mpg - good luck with that.
+Those figures assume that owners will be making full use of the 36-mile WLTP-rated driving range potential provided by this variant's 8.9 kWh battery.
 That's about the same distance as you can go in some other rival Plug-in models, but improves on the readings of a few of them.
-A pricier Prius Plug-in, for example, offers the same rated 30-mile range.
-Charging a Niro Plug-in Hybrid takes 2hours 15mins using a 3.3 kW AC charger.
+A pricier Prius Plug-in, for example, offers a WLTP-rated 30-mile range.

 As with all Kias, this Niro is covered by a seven-year, 100,000-mile warranty that's longer than any other car in the same class.
 This includes the battery and all of the parts that make up the hybrid power system.
 On to residual values, predicted to see this Niro retain between 56 and 58% of its original price when it reaches the three-year old and 12,000-mile mark.

-If you started out wanting to buy a Plug-in Hybrid, you probably weren't expecting to be considering a small Crossover or SUV.
-Get over it.
-Here's a relatively affordable PHEV compact segment contender that does a pretty good job in combining fashion and frugality and it's well worth your consideration if you don't mind paying a little more than you'd expected to for a car of this size, provided you get a lot of technology in return.
+Here's a relatively affordable PHEV compact segment contender that does a pretty good job in combining fashion and frugality and is well worth your consideration if you don't mind paying a little more than you'd expected to for a car of this size.
+You certainly get a lot of technology in return.

 Overall, this is a car that delivers on Kia's promise to develop its products with quality and segment-leading technology.
-That doesn't necessarily mean it'll be right for you, but there's no doubt of one thing: in terms of the kind of wishlist that a buyer in this part of the market might have, the Niro PHEV ticks a lot of boxes.
+That doesn't necessarily mean it'll be right for you, but there's no doubt of one thing: in terms of the kind of wish list that a buyer in this part of the market might have, this Niro PHEV ticks a lot of boxes.

 Kia Niro PHEV review by Jonathan Crouch